Skip to Content

 Since this recipe uses cornstarch instead of eggs as a thickener, there are no eggs to complicate things, making for a pretty fool proof pumpkin pie.

 Don’t for a second think it is any less creamy in texture than any other pumpkin pie though!
-If anything it is a tinny bit more so.
+If anything, it is a tiny bit more so.

-How easy this pie is to make and its perfect texture isn’t the only thing that makes this the best vegan pumpkin pie.
+How easy this pie is to make and its perfect texture aren’t the only things that make this the best dairy free egg free pumpkin pie.

-For any food to be truly great it must have a delicious flavor, and this pie is based off of my Mom’s pumpkin pie which is the best I’ve ever had bar none.
+For any food to be truly great, it must have a delicious flavor, and this pie is based off of my mom’s pumpkin pie, which is the best I’ve ever had, hands down.

-Whenever people ask me what my favorite food is, without hesitation I tell them pumpkin pie, but I do always have to add a caveat and say it’s my Mom’s pumpkin pie.
+Whenever people ask me what my favorite food is, without hesitation, I tell them pumpkin pie.
+However, I do always have to add a caveat and say it’s my mom’s pumpkin pie.

-The first time I made pumpkin pie on my own I found it was bland and my Mom told me the secrete is more sugar.
+The first time I made pumpkin pie on my own, I found it was bland, and my mom told me the secret is more sugar.

 So, you if you notice this pie has more sugar than other recipes, that’s why – and it is all the better for it!